nexcess/puppet-r1soft/README.md

 Specify if you want to purge all keys not managed by puppet: Default value: false

 #### `kmod_tool`
-Specify the path to the hcp kmod build/retrieval tool: Default value: `/usr/bin/r1soft-setup`
+Specify the path to the hcp kmod build/retrieval tool: Default value: `/usr/bin/serverbackup-setup`

 #### `kmod_manage`
-Specify if you want puppet to trigger kmod builds (and service restarts): Default value: false
+Specify if you want puppet to trigger kmod builds (and service restarts): Default value: true

 #### `delay_factor`
 Uptime (in seconds) a node should report before compiling the kernel module or starting the r1soft agent: Default value: 0